02 Oct Sydney Private Investigator does Homeland!

 Lipstick Investigations, along with sister agencies Agency99 Investigations and Integral Investigations, and its training subsidiary The Investigative Collective organised a crash-course in being a Sydney private investigator corresponding with the release of Homeland Season 2.

-The journalists / students followed one target through the Sydney streets in the morning peak hour on foot before she climbed on to a bus, then catching a ferry, where she met with a second target and switched some ‘stolen plans’.
+The journalists/students followed one Homeland target through the Sydney streets in the morning peak hour on foot before she climbed on to a bus, then catching a ferry, where she met with a second target and switched some ‘stolen plans’.
 They both then went and caught a train, before separating.
 The new target (now holding the ‘plans’) then got into a taxi where we had a surveillance car waiting.
-The cab was tracked to a drop-off point some kilometres away where the ‘stolen plans’ were handed over to a final target.
+The cab was tracked to a drop-off point some kilometres away from where the ‘stolen plans’ were handed over to a final Homeland target.

 The students and the private investigators all met up at the end for a debrief and a giggle about the morning’s activities – and the successes enjoyed.
 All the journalists agreed that being a private investigator in Sydney is not the easiest thing to do!

 After the course there were a number of articles written by the journalists including these light-hearted looks at being a Sydney private investigator.
 The first is a story written by Toby McCasker from the Fairfax publication “The Vine”.
 You can read the article by following this link (article no longer available through publisher).

 And a second entertaining critique was penned by Cathy Morris and printed in mX Magazine – of which over six hundred thousand copies are handed out to Sydney commuters.

 Lipstick Investigations have offices in Sydney and the Gold coast, and have trusted affiliates right around the Australia.
 Call us on 1300LIPSTICK or email your inquiry to firstname.lastname@example.org